 Wing Copter – a search and rescue drone

-With technology changing regularly, it’s safe to say next year’s UAE Awards will bring even more innovations that firefighters can apply to their training techniques.
+With emergency response technology changing regularly, it’s safe to say next year’s UAE Awards will bring even more innovations that firefighters can apply to their training techniques.
 Does your fire department regularly employ drones?
 Tell us about it in the comments below.